line/armeria/site/src/sphinx/client-custom-http-headers.rst

 Using ``ClientOption.HTTP_HEADERS``
 -----------------------------------
-If you have a custom HTTP header whose value does not change often, you can use ``ClientOption.HTTP_HEADERS``:
+If you have a custom HTTP header whose value does not change often, you can use ``ClientOption.HTTP_HEADERS`` which is more efficient:

 .. code-block:: java